Who’s watching your bottom line?

-The roles of the accounting department in any business can get a little confusing.
-Entrepreneurs tend think and move quickly, so it is a key to your success that the accounting department becomes one the anchors of stability in your company.
+The functions of the accounting and finance department in any business can get a little confusing.
+Entrepreneurs tend think and move quickly, so ensuring the accounting department is stable is pivotal in the growth of your business.

 Over the next few articles, we’ll discuss how you can clearly define roles and responsibilities of your accounting department, starting with the basics.

 What are the Key Roles of the Accounting Department?